-The Delphi study was chosen for comparability but another aim was to seek consensus or judgement on the issues (Beretta, 1996; Green et al., 1999).
-It was developed by the Rand Corporation in the 1950s and 1960s to elicit expert opinions on future trends or directions in specific areas of study (Dawson and Brucker, 2001).
+The Delphi study approach was, as noted above, chosen for comparability but another aim was to seek consensus or judgement on these issues (Beretta, 1996, Green et al., 1999).
 It allows the grouping and subsequent analysis of the ideas of experts in order to gain a closer understanding of issues that would not be offered by other qualitative or quantitative studies.
-The reasons for conducting a study using the Delphi method have been summarised by Dawson and Brucker (2001) as firstly, there is no other group communication process than can elicit the same data; secondly, the researcher can identify and access the "experts" to discuss this problem; and finally, the researcher can forecast the type of results that may be obtained from these experts through the Delphi method (after Linstone and Turoff, 1975; Ziglio, 1996).
+The reasons for conducting a study using the Delphi method have been summarised by Dawson and Brucker (2001) as (a) there is no other group communication process than can elicit the same data; (b) the researcher can identify and access the 'experts' to discuss this problem; and (c) the researcher can forecast the type of results that may be obtained from these experts through the Delphi method (after Linstone and Turoff, 1975, and Ziglio, 1996).

-The Delphi method has been used widely in business (Kaynak et al., 1994; Addison, 2003), nursing and healthcare (Jenkins and Smith, 2004; Keeney et al., 2006; McKenna, 1994), and communications education (Smith, 1997).
-In public relations research, as noted earlier, there have been several major national and international studies using this method (McElreath, 1980, 1989; McElreath and Blamphin, 1994; White and Blamphin, 1994; Synnott and McKie, 1997; van Ruler et al., 2004; Boynton, 2006).
+The Delphi method has been used widely in business (Kaynak et al., 1994, Addison, 2003), nursing and healthcare (Jenkins and Smith, 2004, McKenna, 1994), and communications education (Smith, 1997).
+In public relations research, as noted earlier, there have been several major national and international studies using this method (McElreath, 1980, McElreath, 1989, McElreath and Blamphin, 1994, White and Blamphin, 1994, Synnott and McKie, 1997, van Ruler et al., 2004, Boynton, 2006).